List of Marvel Comics characters: P: Protégé

-Psynapse

-Psynapse is a fictional villain appearing in American comic books published by Marvel Comics.
-Created by Chris Claremont, he first appeared in X-Factor #65.

-Psynapse is a telepathic member of the Inhumans Royal Family and is the cousin of Crystal and Medusa.
-She is among the Inhumans who sided with Apocalypse and joined the Dark Riders.

 Pulsar

-Pulsar, originally code-named Impulse, is a member of the Shi'ar Imperial Guard.
+Pulsar, originally named Impulse, is a member of the Shi'ar Imperial Guard.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
 An energy being in a containment suit, Pulsar is capable of flight and the projection of energy blasts.
 Like many original members of the Imperial Guard, Pulsar is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Wildfire.

 Impulse was amongst the first of the Imperial Guard encountered by the team of superhuman mutants known as the X-Men who sought to rescue Shi'ar empress Lilandra Neramani from her brother D'Ken.
 Following their emperor's orders, the Guard clashed with the X-Men on a nameless Shi'ar Empire planet and were on the verge of winning when the band of interstellar freebooters known as the Starjammers arrived to turn the tide of battle in the X-Men's favor.
 After the battle, Lilandra takes over as Majestrix, and the Guard swears allegiance to her.

-The character is seemingly killed by Vulcan in the Emperor Vulcan storyline.
-Vulcan, a powerful mutant intent on conquering the Shi'ar Empire, fights the Guard, killing Cosmo and Smasher (and seemingly Impulse, Neutron, and Titan) before he is defeated by Gladiator, who puts out his left eye.
-It is later revealed that Impulse either survived Vulcan's attack or was replaced by someone from the Subguardian ranks, because he reappears in the War of Kings storyline.
 Beginning with the "Infinity" crossover, the character's name is changed to Pulsar.

-Pulsar has many further adventures with the Imperial Guard, including being involved in the trial of Jean Grey and the return of Thanos.